Nagesh Bhonsle

 Nagesh Bhosale is an Indian film, television and theatre actor.
-He has worked on the 2018 Hollywood film Hotel Mumbai, alongside Jason Isaacs, Armie Hammer and Dev Patel.
-Nagesh has acted in more than a hundred Indian films and thousands of episodes in Television shows.
+He acted in Anuja which is nominated at the 97th Academy Awards (Oscar 2025) in the live action short film category.
+He also worked on the 2018 film Hotel Mumbai, alongside Jason Isaacs, Armie Hammer and Dev Patel.
+Nagesh has acted in more than a hundred Indian films and thousands of episodes in television shows.
+He is one of the favourite villains of Marathi cinema and television.